 Communication is one of the most important skills you can have as a leader and a manager.
 Effective communication can save you time and effort, improve your team’s effectiveness, and build trust among coworkers.
 However, not all employees are easy to communicate with.
 Some people are hard to reach or have different expectations from you on effective communication.

-Listening is a skill that doesn’t come naturally to everyone; however, it’s something you can learn when communicating with different types of people.
-The next time you’re in a conversation with someone, try putting down your phone and giving them your full attention.
+Listening is a skill that doesn’t come naturally to everyone; however, it’s something you can learn when communicating with different people.
+The next time you’re conversing with someone, try putting down your phone and giving them your full attention.

-However, being yourself will allow for more genuine communication, because you won’t have any lines or actions that are forced and unnatural.
+However, being yourself will allow for more genuine communication because you won’t have any lines or actions that are forced and unnatural.
 The best way to communicate effectively with another person is by listening closely.
-Then make sure that your message is clear, and not misunderstood by either party involved in the conversation (i.e. speaker and listener).
+Then, ensure your message is clear and not misunderstood by either party involved in the conversation (i.e., speaker and listener).

 - Don’t multitask when communicating with different types of people.